valyentdev/ch-jailer/README.md

   `--resource-limit` argument, by calling `setrlimit()` system call with the specific resource argument.
 If no limits are provided, the jailer bounds `no-file` to a maximum default value of 2048.
 - Create the `cgroup` sub-folders.
-The jailer can use either `cgroup v1` or `cgroup v2`.
+The jailer can only use `cgroup v2`.
 On most systems, this is mounted by default in `/sys/fs/cgroup` (should be mounted by the user otherwise).
 The jailer will parse `/proc/mounts` to detect where each of the controllers required in `--cgroup`